1069066484/NInRow/README.md

   &ensp; c.
 Use [r-c-n]-p1-vs-p2-(w,l,t) to denote a game of l-in-row using a r-by-c board and p1 wins w and p2 wins l and t are ties.
 An AI that plays 4-in-row on a 5*5 board is trained.

-Given the first move, AI can play well.
+Given the first move, AI can play well with only 512 simulations for each move.
 The image below is a screen shot of the game.
-AI is player1, and she learned to construct a triangle, under such situation, player2 has no chance to win.
+AI is player1, and she learns to construct a triangle, under such situation, player2 has no chance to win.

 ![Image text](https://github.com/1069066484/NInRow/blob/master/ai554_6_16/5.png)